getgrav/grav-plugin-page-inject/README.md

 # Usage

-There are two ways to use this plugin in your markdown content:
+There are four ways to use this plugin in your markdown content:

 1. **Page Injection**